 Whether you’re trying to encourage your family to become more active or to spend more time together, these family activities are a great option for all ages.
-(Many of these activities are also great exercise for couples to do together as well!)

 Go for a walk.

 While walking may seem a bit mundane at first, there are many ways to tailor it to your family.
 You can go for a challenging hike in a nature preserve.
 In winter, find some snowshoes and wander through the freshly fallen snow.
 Even if your family doesn’t enjoy intense physical activity, simply go for a walk in a scenic location and have a photo scavenger hunt.

 Play with a frisbee in the park.